LukeThoma5/ou-project/content/2024-02-13 TMA01 Planning.md

 ![Pasted image 20240211083532.png](/img/user/tutorials/media/Pasted%20image%2020240211083532.png)
 Have lots of little subtasks, makes it easy to carry out.

+This is talking about phases and tasks [Planning and Organising a Project | OU online (open.ac.uk)](https://learn2.open.ac.uk/mod/oucontent/view.php?id=2217339)

 ![Pasted image 20240211083938.png](/img/user/tutorials/media/Pasted%20image%2020240211083938.png)
 Amanda strongly recommends going to the using the library lecture, 28th Febb.